-We have audited the accompanying statements of assets, liabilities, and trust corpus of Enduro Royalty Trust as of December 31, 2012 and 2011, and the related statements of distributable income and changes in trust corpus for the year ended December 31, 2012 and the period from May 3, 2011 (Inception) to December 31, 2011.
+We have audited the accompanying statements of assets, liabilities, and trust corpus of Enduro Royalty Trust as of December 31, 2013 and 2012, and the related statements of distributable income and changes in trust corpus for the years ended December 31, 2013 and 2012 and for the period from May 3, 2011 (Inception) to December 31, 2011.
 These financial statements are the responsibility of the Trustee.
 Our responsibility is to express an opinion on these financial statements based on our audits.